hbeni/fgcom-mumble/client/radioGUI/Readme.RadioGUI.md

 </SimConnect.Comm>
 ```

 Then you can adjust the SimConnect options in RadioGUI's Options-dialog and finally activate it by choosing the respective option from RadioGUI's main menu.
+Per default, the FGCom-mumble plugin does map mumbles talk activation to COM1-PTT, so you can use mumbles PTT binding to activate COM1 transmissions transparently.

 Compiling